ybonnel/SimpleWeb4j/README.md

 So I want a very simple framework to help create this kind of web app.

-It's why I created SimpleWeb4j, on server side, you can handle http request in order to create quickly json services, and on client side create an angular.js app (you can also use others javascript framework, but I perfer angular).
+It's why I created SimpleWeb4j, on server side, you can handle http request in order to create quickly json services, and on client side create an angular.js app (you can also use others javascript framework, but I prefer angular).

 ## Dependencies

 - Jetty : used for http server.
 - slf4j : For the logs.
 - gson : use to serialize/deserialize json objects.
-- Hibernate : Use for entities managment.
+- Hibernate : Use for entities management.
 - H2 : use by default for database (you can exclude it if you use another database or if you don't use databases).

 ## Licence